group working on machines in mechatronics lab

 Additional Exam Fee (optional): $250 + HST

-Minimum admission requirements include successful completion of secondary school diploma and English language proficiency.
+Minimum admission requirements include successful completion of a secondary school diploma and English language proficiency.
 Verification may be requested.

 Upon successful completion of the four courses, students will receive a Certificate of Completion in Mechatronic Systems from the University of Windsor Continuing Education and may elect to complete the exam for Siemens Certification.